esp-rs/book/src/installation/index.md

 You can find numerous tags for `linux/arm64` and `linux/amd64` platforms.

-For each Rust release, we generate the tag with the following naming conventions
+For each Rust release, we generate the tag with the following naming convention:

 - `std` applications
   - `<chip>_<esp-idf-version>_<rust-toolchain-version>`